 What is acid ceramidase deficiency?

-Acid ceramidase deficiency, also known as Farber’s disease, is a lysosomal storage disease.
-Lysosomal storage diseases are inherited metabolic errors that happen because of the lack or malfunction of a particular enzyme.
-The enzyme is needed to break down complex chemical compounds called lysosomes, which are structures within cells that digest and recycle materials.
-Without the enzyme, the lysosomes are never broken down, which leads to them over-accumulating and leading to bad symptoms.
+Acid ceramidase deficiency is an umbrella term which includes a spectrum of conditions including Farber Disease and SMA-PME.
+ACD manifesting as Farber Disease, is a lysosomal storage disorder.
+Lysosomal storage diseases are inherited metabolic errors that result in the lack or malfunction of a particular enzyme.
+The enzyme is needed to break down complex compounds, such as excess lipid (fat) within lysosomes, which are cellular structures responsible for digesting and recycling materials.
+Without enough enzyme, the material is not broken down and builds up to harmful amounts..

-The enzyme missing in acid ceramidase deficiency is called acid ceramidase, which is found in the lysosomes and breaks down a fat called ceramide.
-Without ceramidase, ceramide accumulates in the lysosomes of the joints, liver, lung, nervous system, and more.
-This buildup causes the symptoms of the disorder, which are described below.
+In acid ceramidase deficiency, the body does not make enough of the enzyme acid ceramidase, which is normally found in lysosomes and breaks down a fatty substance called ceramide.
+Without ceramidase, ceramide accumulates in cells all over the body, affecting the joints, liver, lungs, nervous system and more.

-What are the symptoms of acid ceramidase deficiency?
+What are the symptoms of acid ceramidase deficiency manifesting as Farber Disease?

 Acid ceramidase deficiency is usually recognized by three characterizing symptoms: